rostislavl/Drocker/README.md

 # Drudocker

-> Dockerized Drupal development stack: Nginx, MySQL, PHP-FPM
+> Dockerized Drupal development stack: Nginx, MySQL, PHP-FPM, Drush

 Drudocker gives you everything you need for developing PHP applications locally.
-The idea came from the need of having an OS-agnostic and virtualized alternative to the great [MNPP](https://github.com/jyr/MNPP) stack as regular LAMP stacks quite simply can't keep up with the Nginx + PHP-FPM/HHVM combo in terms of performance.
-I hope you'll find it as useful an addition to your dev-arsenal as I've found it!
+The idea came from the need of having an OS-agnostic and virtualized alternative to the great [MNPP](https://github.com/jyr/MNPP) stack as regular NAMP stacks quite simply can't keep up with the Nginx + PHP-FPM combo in terms of performance.
+I hope you'll find it as useful!

 ## What's inside